codefellows-seattle-javascript-401d19/30-heaps-and-basic-sorting/README.md

 * [Insertion Sort](https://en.wikipedia.org/wiki/Insertion_sort)
 * [Selection Sort](https://en.wikipedia.org/wiki/Selection_sort)

+Your function should take an integer array a a single argument and sort it in-place (e.g. mutate the array).
+You can use helper functions if you need extra arguments in your sorting procedure.

 ## Tests
 * Unit test each method of your prototype.
 * Unit test your sorting method.